 Corrections serves a critical role in public safety, ensuring adults in custody are secure and safe as they work through the adjudication process.
 Those in custody are members of our larger community.
 The Sheriff’s Office approaches every interaction with professionalism and respect, and as an opportunity to help every person prepare for a successful reentry into the community upon release.

 There are two options for accessing this information:

 A comprehensive Visitor's Guide is available for your convenience.

 Family and friends can visit inmates using an optional Video Visitation Program available in certain housing dorms.
 Details of the program, including which dorms currently offer this feature, can be found in our comprehensive Visitor's Guide.
 You can also read a brochure published by the visitation service provider that provides additional information.

 To post bail, call (503) 988-3689 for instructions.
 Self-bail can be posted through TouchPay Online (MCSO Facility #297204).
 Bail posted in person is only available at the Multnomah County Justice Center lobby from 8 a.m. to 10 p.m. daily.

 Deposits can be made to an inmate's trust account in any of the following ways:

-A comprehensive Inmate Guide is available for your convenience.
-Additionally, you can view detailed instructions on how to send mail to an inmate, effective December 1, 2013, by clicking on the image below:
+A Guide listing answers to common questions related to these topics is available for your convenience.
+Additionally, you may view instructions for properly addressing mailings to adults in custody by clicking on the image below.